 Do Jesus and Paul affirm LGBTQ+ orientation or relationships?
-Contrary to traditional views, they don't even address it.
-Jesus acknowledges sexual diversity; Paul condemns sexual exploitation and abuse.
+Contrary to traditional views, Jesus acknowledges sexual diversity; Paul condemns sexual exploitation and abuse (by either straight or gay).

-It is not a surprise to most readers that the traditional Christian position has been that homosexuality is a sin.
-In recent years, the traditional stance has been updated to say that homosexual orientation is not a sin and unjust discrimination should be avoided.
+The traditional Christian position has been that homosexuality is a sin.
+In recent years, the traditional stance has been updated to distinguish between orientation and action.
+The church admits homosexual orientation is not a sin but how God forms some people, so unjust discrimination should be avoided.
 However, many Christian churches insist homosexual persons must be celibate and must not be permitted to do such things as lead in worship, be married, or be a parent or godparent.
 Some have gone as far as saying that homosexuality is a result of sin in our world, and prayer can miraculously make a person match the normal, heterosexual orientation.

 However, today's Christians are taking a closer look at what the Bible says.
 Did Jesus condemn a homosexual person?
-Did Paul?
+No. Did Paul?
+No.

 "At the heart of the claim that the Bible is clear "that homosexuality is forbidden by God" is poor biblical scholarship and a cultural bias read into the Bible." - Human Rights Campaign (a)